jcbritobr/echoserver/README.md

 # echoserver
-A simple echo blocking echo server in rust
+A simple echo blocking server in rust